Olabiran Muyiwa

-Olabiran Blessing Muyiwa (born 7 September 1998), known as Benito, is a professional footballer who plays as a midfielder and forward for Cypriot First Division club Akritas Chlorakas.
+Olabiran Blessing Muyiwa (born 7 September 1998), known as Benito, is a professional footballer who plays as a midfielder and forward for Azerbaijan Premier League club Kapaz.
 Born in Ivory Coast, he represents Nigeria at youth level.

 Club career

 Benito was released by Russian Premier League club FC Tambov on 1 January 2020, signing a 3.5-year contract with Dynamo Kyiv on 3 January 2020.

+On 11 August 2026, Azerbaijan Premier League club Kapaz announced the signing of Benito.